 - Can I have the results of any tests?
 If you do not get the results when you expect – ask for them.
 Ask what the results mean.

 Easyhealth has developed easy-read leaflets that will help make a doctor's appointment easier.
-You can download or listen to the information on Easyhealth's website.
+You can read or listen to the information on the Easyhealth website.